 If the GSAS Office of Dissertations approves your defense in advance, they will send appropriate paperwork (the instructions for the chair of the dissertation committee, the voting sheet, instructions on dissertation deposit and approval card) to the department prior to the defense.
 Your defense cannot take place without their prior approval and receipt of this paperwork in advance of the defense.
 The committee chair will be given the voting sheet prior to the exam.
 The approval card and deposit instructions will be given to the student.
 Under no circumstances may the student have the voting sheet in their possession at any time.
 It is the responsibility of the dissertation committee chair to provide the voting sheet to the graduate program manager following the exam.
 Students will need to submit an approval card provided by the Office of Dissertations with their dissertation deposit.
 The card must be signed by the student’s research advisor as well as the DBMI Department Chair (in that order).

 PhD theses are expected to provide significant innovative insights and new results that add to the knowledge of biomedical informatics.
 There is a major emphasis on including some type of evaluation of the work, keyed to the initial hypothesis.
 Dissertations must be written according to the Columbia University guidelines and will generally follow the same chapter outline as described for the dissertation proposal.
-A template in Microsoft Word is available from the GSAS Office of Dissertations website.
+Templates in both Microsoft Word and LaTeX is available from the GSAS Office of Dissertations website.

 After the closed session, committee members discuss the student’s performance and indicate their agreement with the final vote by signing the voting sheet provided by the Office of Dissertations.
 The dissertation committee chair is responsible for returning the voting sheet to the Graduate Program Manager for submittal to the GSAS Office of Dissertations.